 Multimodal texts containing elements of other languages support EAL/D students to engage and achieve at school.
 They use the language and social abilities that they develop outside of school in classroom communication and tasks.
 These include translating, combining more than one language to communicate and learn, and using diverse linguistic and cultural practices when they communicate.

 When EAL/D students use all their language abilities in a learning task, they make connections between existing and new knowledge.
-It enhances engagement and affirms their identities as learners who can integrate their knowledge of multiple languages to communicate, learn a new language and learn in a new language.
+It enhances engagement and affirms their identities as learners who can integrate their knowledge of multiple languages to communicate, learn a new language and learn a new language.

 EAL/D students learn to think critically about the purpose and function of each language they use in a multimodal text.
 Using the teaching and learning cycle, the teacher explicitly teaches the language and text structures that students need to complete these tasks.